anustg/optics-verification/Verification/README.md

 * **Benjamin Piaud** from Méso-Star Company, Toulouse, France

-The paper is about to be submitted to *Solar Energy*.
+The title of the paper is: **Verification of Optical Modeling on Sunshape and Surface Slope Error** It is about to be submitted to ***Solar Energy***.

 # Content

 * **Case details**:
     - Description of the test cases
-    - Parameter list for each case
+    - Parameters
-    - Heliosatat field in Round 3 test
+    - Heliosatat field in Round 3 tests

 * **Restuls**:
     - Data files from each tool for each case